A Response to the “Runaway Scenario”

 There were many multi-state conventions during the 18th and 19th centuries.
 Why consider as evidence only one?
 The Providence Conventions of 1776-77 and 1781 did not run away.
 The 1777 Springfield and York Town Conventions did not run away.
 Neither the New Haven Price Convention of 1778 nor the Hartford Conventions of 1779 and 1780 ran away.
 The 1780 Philadelphia Price Convention and Boston Convention did not run away.
 And, more recently, the 1861 Washington Conference Convention did not run away.
 Why is the 1787 convention “evidence” while nearly 20 others are not?

-The answer is that for all their vaunted constitutional knowledge, “runaway” theorists are ignorant of all or most of those other conventions.
-Or, if any of them do know about them, they’re not talking.
+The answer is that for all their vaunted constitutional expertise, when the “runaway” theorists adopted their position they were ignorant of all or most of those other conventions.
+They jumped to their conclusion without sufficient knowledge of the historical record.

 Now, let’s get back to reality: As a practical matter, there are redundant protections against a runaway convention for proposing amendments: